-Green room, reflection and restorative practices
+Detention, reflection and restorative practices

-Toilet and food breaks are always included when withdrawal from free choice play as either break is planned as a response to behaviour.
-The maximum length of time is first half lunch after eating time.
+Toilet and food breaks are always included when withdrawal from free choice play at either break is planned as a response to behaviour.
+The maximum length of time will be appropriate to the age/developmental level of the student.